nghiant2710/docs/nuc-alpine-python/README-short.txt

-The Python buildpack image for Python apps for Intel NUC.
+The Python buildpack image for Python apps.